Robert Henderson (writer): Tony Blair

 Blair's wife Cherie.
 In March 1997 Blair is said to have contacted the police asking for a means to stop this "pestering"; on 25 March 1997, a story accusing Henderson explicitly of "pestering" the Blairs appeared on the front page of the Daily Mirror.
-Henderson has frequently claimed that Special Branch and the security services have, on Blair's instructions, interfered with his mail and tapped his telephone.

-Sir Richard Body, a Conservative MP, put forward an Early day motion in support of Henderson.
+Henderson frequently claimed that Special Branch and the security services have, on Blair's instructions, interfered with his mail and tapped his telephone, leading to Sir Richard Body, a Conservative MP, putting forward an Early Day Motion in support of Henderson.

 Writings

 Henderson has written most frequently in recent years for the political magazine Right Now! and the English nationalist/cultural magazine Steadfast.
 Right Now, which ceased publication in 2006, could be described as of the Old Right, while Steadfast, which also appears to have ceased publication, had wider political appeal (and was becoming increasingly "green").
 He has not written for Wisden since the 1995 controversy.
 With the demise of his domestic outlets Henderson began submitting his writings to the American white supremacist publication American Renaissance.
 He also writes an internet blog entitled "England Calling", where he espouses English supremacist viewpoints and gives indications of his close dealings with the BNP.